tardis-sn/tardis/docs/running/gui.rst

     from tardis.gui import interface
     interface.show(mdl)

 (WIP) You can also run a configuration from the shell.
-To do this first set QT_API in the shell.
-Then navigate to the tardis installation folder and go to tardis/tardis/gui.
+To do this, first set QT_API in the shell.
+Next, navigate to the TARDIS installation folder and go to tardis/tardis/gui.
 Then use the command::

     python interface.py path-to-configuration-file path-to-atomic-data-file

 GUI Layout and Features
 -----------------------
-When you launch the GUI the first screen that you see will be something like the snapshot below.
+When you launch the GUI, the first screen that you see will be something like the snapshot below.
 You can inspect the plot of shells on this window and use the toggle button to change between the plot of dilution factor and the radiation temperature in shells.